asachanfbd/Jumbo-Server/README.md

 The usage-agnostic "Brain" for the Jumbo AI system.
 This FastAPI-based server acts as the central intelligence node, processing inputs and generating expressions, text, and buzzer commands for the Jumbo hardware.

+This is the backend server for the [Jumbo IoT Project](https://github.com/asachanfbd/Jumbo).
+Please refer to the main repository for hardware details and assembly instructions.

 ## Features

 - **Brain API**: A `/jumbo-ai/brain` endpoint that maintains conversation context and simulates a conscious lifeform.